Dominion Bank: History

 The Dominion Bank Building in Toronto, designed by Darling and Pearson.
 It served as the bank's headquarters from 1914 to 1955.

+The safe deposit vault with combination viewer was designed by Frederick S. Holmes and built by Remington & Sherman.

 The Dominion Bank's charter received royal assent on 22 June 1869.
 In 1871, the Dominion Bank was launched by entrepreneurs and professionals under the leadership of James Austin with the opening of its first branch on King Street in Toronto, Ontario.
 They were dedicated to creating a new institution “conducive to the general prosperity of that section of the country.”
 The Dominion Bank was a cautious institution, “selecting its customers carefully, serving them well, and duly prospering with them” (in the words of the official history).
 It too created a network of branches, and in 1872 became the first Canadian bank to have two branches in one city – Toronto.

 With the maturing of the Canadian economy and the opening of northern Ontario and the West in 1880s and 1890s, the banks became more aggressive in loans to resource industries, utilities, and manufacturing.
 In 1897, the Dominion Bank opened its first western branch in Winnipeg.
 In the first decade of the twentieth century, the bank rapidly expanded their branch networks in central Canada and across the west.

 To mark its rise as a significant national institution, the Dominion Bank moved to a landmark head office at King and Yonge Street in 1879.

 The First World War brought new challenges for the bank when they were called upon to finance war expenditures and to support the innovation of war bonds marketed to the general public.
 Half the staff of the bank served in the armed forces.